Treating Coccydynia Pain Condition

 The Key Causes of Coccydynia

 The coccyx is also connected to many important ligaments in the lower back which aids in pelvic and voluntary bowel movements.
-Coccydynia is not like most ailments, it is caused not just by external factors like trauma and injury but secondary factors like age and gender to comes into play.
+Coccydynia is not like most ailments, it is caused not just by external factors like trauma and injury but by secondary factors like age and gender to comes into play.
 Osteoporosis which involves a loss of bone density can cause tailbone injuries by making it more susceptible to trauma and is more common amongst women.

-The leading causes of Coccydynia include a serious trauma or injury to the tailbone.
-Secondary causes like gender and age aid to it too.
+The leading causes of Coccydynia include serious trauma or injury to the tailbone.
+Secondary causes like gender and age aid it too.
 It’s now a medically accepted fact that women rather than men are five times more likely to develop Coccydynia.
-Adults and adolescents rather than are children are more prone to issues of the coccyx.
+Adults and adolescents rather than children are more prone to issues of the coccyx.
 Obesity is also a negative factor that puts too much pressure on the coccyx leading to tailbone injuries and Coccydynia.

 External trauma is another leading cause behind it, the location of the coccyx makes it extremely vulnerable to injuries.
 Minor trauma can be caused by prolonged sitting on hard floors and uncomfortable surfaces.
-The lack of a cushioning in the tailbone region leads to an internal injury.
+The lack of cushioning in the tailbone region leads to an internal injury.
 Fall-related injuries occur when the back breaks the fall and bears the burn of it.
 Accidental falling leads the list of causes when it comes to the coccyx.

 Non-traumatic Coccydynia is usually caused by degenerative joint issues or a disc hernia.
-Hypermobility or hypomobility (rapid and quick movements putting stress on the tailbone) can also cause Coccydynia in adults and females.
+Hypermobility or hypomobility (rapid movements putting stress on the tailbone) can also cause Coccydynia in adults and females.
 Coccydynia can also be associated with other unusual non-traumatic causes, such as somatoform disorder and other psychological issues.
-This is, however, not a widely accepted reason and the medical circle is awfully divided over psychological issues invoking ailments like Coccydynia.
+This is, however, not a widely accepted reason, and the medical circle is divided over psychological issues invoking ailments like Coccydynia.
 The conservative treatment camp finds it absurd and illogical to attribute issues of the coccyx to psychological disorders.

 Treatment For Coccydynia: Pain-Killers and NSAIDs